-When the head of a state agency or his/her designee approves of a state agent's travel, such action constitutes certification of the propriety of the reimbursement of such state agent's travel expenses.
-The head of a state agency or his/her designee may require any reasonable form of verification of an expense if he/she determines that additional verification is necessary to his/her certification of the propriety of the reimbursement or if required receipts are not available.
+When the head of a state agency or his/her designee approves of a state agent's travel, such action constitutes certification that the reimbursement of such state agent's travel expenses is proper.
+The head of a state agency or his/her designee may require any reasonable form of verification of an expense if he/she determines that additional verification is necessary for this certification or if required receipts are not available.

 (4) Reimbursement of expenses

 A state agent shall be reimbursed for his/her travel expenses as authorized by this rule upon approval by the head of a state agency or his/her designee.
-Reimbursement for travel expenses shall be via electronic funds transfer (EFT) and to the same bank account that a state agent has established for receipt of his/her compensation in accordance with section 124.151 of the Revised Code.
+Reimbursement for travel expenses shall be via direct deposit to the same financial institution and account that the state agent has designated for receipt of the balance of his/her compensation in accordance with section 124.151 of the Revised Code.

-As specified by the office of budget and management, original receipts shall be submitted to the office of budget and management.
+As specified by the office of budget and management, original or a legible electronic copy of receipts shall be submitted to the office of budget and management.

-Instead of reimbursing a state agent for his/her travel expenses, a state agency may make direct payment to a vendor who provides travel services for the state agent.
+At the agency's discretion, a state agency may make direct payment to a supplier who provides travel services for the state agent, in lieu of reimbursing the state agent for his/her travel expenses.
 A direct payment shall comply with the applicable rates and requirements specified in this rule.

 The head of a state agency or his/her designee shall, subject to the discretion of the office of budget and management, determine the appropriate mode or modes of transportation to be utilized by a state agent.

-Travel by state-owned automobile is authorized only for state agents and for other parties who are properly designated by a state agency and endorsed onto insurance coverage through the department of administrative services.
-Reimbursement is authorized for incurred service expenses necessary to the efficient and safe operation of a state-owned automobile.
-The names of all persons traveling in the same state-owned automobile and names of their respective state agencies shall be listed on any travel expense reimbursement request.
+Travel by state-owned or leased motor vehicle is authorized only for state agents and for other parties who are properly designated by a state agency and endorsed onto insurance coverage through the department of administrative services.
+Reimbursement is authorized for incurred service expenses necessary to the efficient and safe operation of a state-owned or leased motor vehicle.

 (2) Travel by privately owned automobile

 Travel expense reports shall indicate all intermediate destinations (i.e., specify intermediate towns and cities but not stops within a town or city) between the commencement and termination of travel as well as all vicinity mileage after arrival at destination.
-Reimbursement shall be made to only one of two or more state agents traveling in the same privately owned automobile, and the names of their respective state agencies shall be listed on the travel expense reimbursement request.
+Reimbursement shall be made to only one of two or more state agents traveling in the same privately owned automobile .

 (3) Travel by commercial transportation